 We will keep you posted over the coming weeks with more information, including who we think will drive for the four new teams.

-Ours fears that the RML team may not enter in the BTCC next season have been ended for now after the RML Group posted on its Twitter page that it is already working on plans for a 2010 campaign.
 The squad, which runs the Racing Silverline BTCC team alongside the works Chevrolet project in the WTCC, set up a last minute deal for Jason Plato before the season-opener at Brands Hatch back in April.
 It secured title sponsorship from tools supplier Silverline which allowed them to complete the season with two Chevrolet Lacettis for Plato and Mat Jackson, in addition to running an extra car for touring car newcomer James Nash.
 Plato finished second in the standings, with Jackson finishing fifth, despite missing the opening round.
 Nash missed the season finale to concentrate on securing extra funds for 2010.
-They could well replace the Lacetti with the stunning-looking Chevrolet Cruze in 2010, particularly if they secure extra backing from Chevrolet, which will help to ensure there is some manufacturer presence after Vauxhall's departure.
-As we reported yesterday, Honda could also give extra backing to Team Dynamics.